Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Constraints

 \subsection{Demonstration of Design Constraint Metrics}

-Having presented a variety of metrics for evaluating constraint satisfaction, we again showcase these metrics on a simple 2-dimensional problem.
-To demonstrate the constraint adherence task, we test a GAN and a VAE on a variant of a concentric ring problem that we created for this task.
-In this problem, we create a non-convex feasible design space consisting of a concentric circle and ring, separated and surrounded by two infeasible regions, respectively (Figure~\ref{fig:CDATA}).
-To support the nearest invalid datapoint metric, we also include a dataset of invalid datapoints, shown in Figure~\ref{fig:CINV}.
+Having presented a variety of metrics for evaluating constraint satisfaction, we again showcase these metrics on a simple two-dimensional problem.
+To demonstrate the constraint adherence task, we test a GAN and a VAE on a concentric ring problem that we created for this task (Figure~\ref{fig:CDATA}).
+To support the nearest invalid datapoint metric, we also include a dataset of invalid datapoints, shown in Figure~\ref{fig:CINV}, though these invalid datapoints are not used during training\footnote{Since closed-form constraints are given, there would be little reason to use dataset-based metrics like predicted constraint satisfaction in practice.}.
 Both the GAN and the VAE struggle to avoid the invalid area of the design space, as seen by points overlapping with the infeasible regions in Figures~\ref{fig:CVAE} and~\ref{fig:CGAN}.
-However, for this problem, we observe that the GAN outperforms the VAE in every metric, showing that it is better suited to generate feasible designs.
-Note that in cases when these metrics don't align, the decision could either depend on the use case or on whether a constraint satisfaction test is available and whether constraints are closed-form.
+However, as shown in Table~\ref{tab:C}, the GAN outperforms the VAE in every metric, indicating that it is better suited to generate feasible designs in this problem.
 With this, we conclude our discussion about constraint adherence metrics and move on to consider metrics that evaluate design performance.